jquery/learn.jquery.com/page/javascript-101/getting-started.md

 ### HTML is for Content

 HTML is a markup language used to define and describe content.
-Whether it be a blog post, a search engine result or an e-commerce site, the core content of a web page is written in HTML.
+Whether it be a blog post, a search engine result, or an e-commerce site, the core content of a web page is written in HTML.
 A semantic markup, HTML is used to describe content in universal terms (headers, paragraphs, images, etc.)

 ### CSS is for Presentation